Infection prevention and control

 In addition, The Royal Marsden operates a 'Search and Destroy' policy for MRSA: we actively check all new patients to see if they are carrying the germ, and when we find it we do everything we can to remove it before it can cause an infection.

 Number of infections

-Last month (July 2015) we reported no cases of MRSA and four cases of C difficile that were attributable to The Royal Marsden.
+In September 2017 we reported no cases of MRSA and five cases of C. difficile that were attributable to The Royal Marsden.

 Please note that while we make every effort to ensure that the monthly numbers we display are accurate, reports to the national surveillance system undergo a comprehensive validation process that may result in small discrepancies between these reports and the final numbers published by the Health Protection Agency.

 The Royal Marsden has a specialist Infection Prevention and Control Team (IPCT).
 Among other activities, the team provides training and education, advises on isolating patients and other protective measures, and monitors the cleanliness of the hospitals.
 The team is also closely involved with all new developments to make sure that infection prevention and control is an integral part of everything we do.